-The essence of the regulation on self-sufficiency in electricity:
+The essence of the regulation on self-sufficiency in electricity is as follows:

 - Net-metering of electricity runs on an annual basis.
-Net-metering allows the owner of a self-supply device to produce more electricity in the grid (energy is consumed locally, in nearby buildings) and to take it from the grid that does not produce energy. - Owners made for self-sufficiency will thus receive only one electricity bill throughout the year, which will take into account the difference between the electricity consumed and produced.
-If the selfsufficiency device is properly dimensioned, the owner of the devices will have virtually no electricity costs, as it has been produced as much as it has consumed over the years. - In the event of excess energy, you can take over the electricity supplier, with whom the owner of the devices has a net supply contract, free of charge. - The owner of the device will still have to pay the costs of the network in contributions for CHP and RES, which are related to the max. power of the measuring point of consumption. - As the self-supply device is connected to the inside of the installation, the existing measuring point does not need to be changed. - The only change that is needed is to replace the existing electricity meter with a new two-way one, which also allows remote reading.
+Net-metering allows the owner of a self-supply device to inject electricity to the grid when production is higher than local consumption and to take it back from the grid at times that its consumption exceeds its production capacity. - Owners made for self-sufficiency will thus receive only one electricity bill throughout the year, which will take into account the difference between the electricity consumed and produced.
+If the self-sufficiency device is properly dimensioned, the owner of the devices will have virtually no electricity costs, as it has produced as much as it has consumed over the years. - In the event of excess energy, you can take over the electricity supplier, with whom the owner of the devices has a net supply contract, free of charge. - The owner of the device still has to pay the costs of the network in contributions for CHP and RES, which are related to the max. power of the measuring point of consumption. - As the self-supply device is connected inside the installation, the existing measuring point does not need to be changed. - The only change that is needed is to replace the existing electricity meter with a new two-way meter, which also allows remote reading.
 Therefore, that also greatly simplifies the administrative procedure. - The owner of the device will have to apply to supplement or change the existing consent for connection and conclude a net supply contract with the supplier.

-In Finland, the end-users of electrical energy need to pay the cost of energy generation and all the grid units involve in transmission and distribution.
-Currently, the price of electricity for end-users consists of three parts: the price of electrical energy, the price of the electricity network service, and taxes.
+In Finland, the end-users of electrical energy need to pay the cost of energy generation and all the grid units involved in transmission and distribution.
+Currently, the price of electricity for end-users consists of three parts: the price of electrical energy, the price of the electricity network service (DSO and TSO), and taxes.
 This section shortly explains these parts.
 More details can be found in (Divshali, 2020)